-Research and development expense increased by approximately \$1.1 million, or 20%, from the second quarter of fiscal 1995 to the second quarter of fiscal 1996, and increased \$2.2 million, or 20%, between the two fiscal six-month periods.
-Such expense represented 14% of revenue in the fiscal 1996 periods as compared to 16% in the fiscal 1995 periods.
+Research and development expense increased by approximately \$1.0 million, or 18%, from the third quarter of fiscal 1995 to the third quarter of fiscal 1996, and increased \$3.2 million, or 19%, between the two fiscal nine-month periods.
+Research and development expense represented 13% and 14% of revenue for the three month and nine month periods ended December 30, 1995, respectively, as compared to 16% for each of the same fiscal 1995 periods.
 The spending increases were related primarily to the development of new technologies and new products, including the Company's high-density product families and their related software development tools.
 The Company believes that a continued commitment to research and development is essential in order to maintain product leadership, and therefore expects to continue to make significant investments in research and development in the future.